 Learning & Teaching Interests

 Andre's learning and teaching interests are within Criminology and Sociology.
 His responsibilities as an experienced practitioner and academic here at Middlesex University are to make effective contributions to the Police Education Qualifications Framework (PEQF) and ensure its successful delivery to participating students and partners.
+He is currently the Programme Lead for the BA (Hons) Criminology (Policing) and BSc Professional Policing degrees.
+He is also currently in the process of constructing a MSc in Professional Policing and has been appointed Director of Policing Research at Middlesex.

 Research Outputs & Interests